Romantic Walks in Lanarkshire

 An architectural jewel inspired by the Renaissance period, Colzium House is surrounded by acres of manicured gardens, home to rare and colorful plant life.

-It may be the season for red roses, but during the winter months you’ll be able to relish in sights of snow drops, conifers and heathers as you wander around the Estate.
+During the winter months you’ll be able to relish in sights of snow drops, conifers and heathers as you wander around the Estate.

 Once the summer home of the Duke of Hamilton and his wife, this five-star accredited attraction is one of Lanarkshire’s most charming destinations.